 - Coded, tested and implemented database-interactive applications, teaching myself the code necessary to accomplish this

 When I began this second stint at Nissan, its intranet was a Corporate Communications tool with cute buttons.
-Three years later, almost every Nissan department had a presence on an intranet that had become a primary source for information.
-Almost all information was database driven so it could be easily maintained in one place and distributed as needed.
+Three years later, Nissan intranets had become the primary source for information.
+Almost all information was database driven, so it could be easily maintained in one place and distributed as needed.
 In my own department, Information Services, service requests for computers, phones, software and access were all online, with five levels of approval also accomplished and recorded online.